RendijsSmukulis/dotnet-core-hadoop/README.md

 Repository demonstrating how to uset .NET Core 2.0 C# with Hadoop MapReduce.

-This repo will contain the Docker image and C# sources used in my article on [codevoid.io](https://codevoid.io).
+This repo will contain the Docker image and C# sources used in my blog post on [codevoid.io](https://codevoid.io).

 ## Building the C# projects